 To deploy JVMD Agents on monitored WebLogic domains using the Setup page, follow these steps:

 If there is any configuration issue with JVMD Engine(s), the Manage JVMD Agents button is disabled.

 If you select Expand All from the View menu, you can view the target name, target type, target host, target status, platform, and so on of all the discovered WebLogic Administration Servers and Managed Servers (part of all discovered WebLogic domains).

 Select the WebLogic Managed Servers on which you want to deploy JVMD Agents.
 Click Next.

-Oracle WebLogic Administration Server Host Credentials are the host credentials for the host on which the Management Agent that is monitoring the selected WebLogic domain is running.
+Oracle EMAgent Target Host Credentials are the login credentials for the host on which the Management Agent, that is used to discover the WebLogic domain's Admin Server, is running.
 Oracle WebLogic Domain Credentials are the credentials for the Administration Server of the selected WebLogic domain.

-If the WebLogic Home and Middleware Home fields are displayed under the Additional Configuration section, specify values for them.
+If the WebLogic Home and Middleware Home fields are displayed in this section, specify values for them.
 The WebLogic Home and Middleware Home fields are displayed if their values could not be obtained internally.

 After deploying JVMD Agents, you can perform the following sanity checks to verify if the JVMD Agents were installed on the Managed Servers successfully:

 In Cloud Control, from the Targets menu, select Middleware.
 On the Middleware home page, select the domain where the JVMD agents were deployed.
 On the left hand pane, from the Target Navigation section, click Java Virtual Machine Pools to expand the menu.
 The JVMD targets must appear.